Hero-OEC/InkAlchemy/replit.md

 - Updated ContentCard component to properly display the two system types with correct labeling

 ### January 2025 - Migration to Replit Environment
-- Successfully migrated StoryForge from Replit Agent to standard Replit environment
+- Successfully migrated InkAlchemy from Replit Agent to standard Replit environment
 - Verified all dependencies and packages are properly installed and configured
 - Set up PostgreSQL database with proper environment variables and connection
 - Applied database schema using Drizzle migrations successfully